dragondive/plantuml_demo/plantuml_demo.md

 ### Fonts

+The font can be configured for almost all the text that appears in PlantUML diagrams.
 The `listfonts` command lists all the fonts available on the system.
-These can be used in the diagrams by setting the respective `skinparam`.

 ```plantuml
 @startuml